KPIs & Operating Metrics(New)

 Phillips 66 (PSX) Long-Term Debt Issuances (2016 - 2025)

-Phillips 66 (PSX) has disclosed Long-Term Debt Issuances for 12 consecutive years, with $2.4 billion as the latest value for Q4 2025.
+Phillips 66's Long-Term Debt Issuances history spans 12 years, with the latest figure at $2.4 billion for Q4 2025.

 • Average Long-Term Debt Issuances over 5 years is $1.4 billion, with a median of $1.1 billion recorded in 2021.